mehmetalikaya-hub/advance-sql/README.md

-# advance-sql
+# ADVANCE SQL
-Advance SQL Concept by Using Window Functions
+In this file, you are going to see different scenarios with demo database by using Advance SQL concepts.
+## TABLE OF CONTENTS